 - (A) Junior Team (Boys/Girls).
 Each Federation affiliated to the IWWF shall have the right to select a team comprised of four members with a maximum of three of any one sex, to represent it in the Junior World Barefoot Championships.
 The competitor shall be under 17 years of age at midnight on December 31st of the year preceding the year of the Championships.
 Entries of teams and independents shall be accompanied by proof of age. - (B) Open Team (Men/Women).
 Each Federation affiliated to the IWWF shall have the right to select a team comprised of six members with a maximum of five of any one sex, to represent it in the Open World Barefoot Championships. - (C) Senior Team (Gentlemen/Ladies).
 Each Federation affiliated to the IWWF shall have the right to select a team comprised of four members with a maximum of three of any one sex, to represent it in the Senior World Barefoot Championships.
 The competitor shall be 35 years of age or older at midnight on December 31st of the year preceding the year of the Championships.
 Entries of teams and independents shall be accompanied by proof of age. - (D) Reserve Skiers.
-Each Federation shall furthermore have the right to nominate two reserve skiers to each team to replace any injured skier. - A reserve skier shall take part only in those events of which the elimination round has not yet started at the time the replacement is made. - (2) The reserve skiers, if not called upon to replace an injured skier, shall have the right to ski as independents if so qualified. - (3) Reserve skiers replacing skiers of the opposite sex shall not participate in any event in which the elimination round for the injured skier has started at the time the replacement is made, e.g. a male reserve who is replacing an injured female skier shall not ski in a male jump if the female jump elimination round has already started. - (4) Any scores posted by a reserve skier while skiing as an independent shall never count toward Team Overall calculations.
+Each Federation shall furthermore have the right to nominate two reserve skiers.
+At the discretion of the Team Representative, reserve skiers may be substituted in for any reason. - (1) A reserve skier shall take part only in those events of which the elimination round has not yet started at the time the replacement is made. - (2) The reserve skiers, if not called upon shall have the right to ski as independents if so qualified.

-- (E) Team Representative.
+- (3) Reserve skiers replacing skiers of the opposite sex shall not participate in any event in which the elimination round for the skier they are replacing has started at the time the replacement is made, e.g. a male reserve who is replacing a female skier shall not ski in a male jump if the female jump elimination round has already started. - (4) Any scores posted by a reserve skier while skiing as an independent shall never count toward Team Overall calculations. - (E) Team Representative.
 Each team shall select a representative whose name shall be given to the Chief Judge before the start of the tournament. - (F) Independent Representative.
 Federations shall select a representative whose name shall be given to the Chief Judge before the start of the tournament.